vagostep/Node-EventLoop-Visualizer/README.md

 # Dependencies

-* The repo for the backend service is [here](https://github.com/vagostep/Node-EventLoop-Visualizer-Server).
 * The repo for the Node.js modified source code is [here](https://github.com/vagostep/Node-EventLoop-Visualizer-Node)

 ## How to set up node?

 You need to compile the Node.js modified project.
-Then you need to copy the file `/out/Release/node` to `server/node/node`
+Then you need to copy the file from `/out/Release/node` to `server/node/node`

 # How to run it?